-The successful operation of your range cooker is entirely dependent on the adequate performance (pull) of the chimney or flue to which it is connected.
+The successful operation of your stove is entirely dependent on the adequate performance (pull) of the chimney or flue to which it is connected.
 The following maintenance guidelines will be pointless unless the flue is also maintained and cleaned regularly.
 How often it needs cleaning will depend on the quality and moisture content of the wood you burn but an annual clean is recommended.
-A partially blocked or dirty flue can have disastrous implications for an otherwise perfectly installed cooker.
+A partially blocked or dirty flue can have disastrous implications for an otherwise perfectly installed stove.

 A healthy flue draught should read between 12 - 25 pascals.
-A flue draught reading below this value will result in poor smoky performance
+A flue draught reading below this value will result in poor smoky performance time to get to know your stove and inspect it at regular intervals for the first 6 months.

-Always carry out cleaning procedures when the cooker is unlit and has been allowed to cool sufficiently to avoid burns.
+Always carry out cleaning procedures when the stove is unlit and has been allowed to cool sufficiently to avoid burns.
 With time and experience you will be able to gauge the intervals between cleaning more accurately.
 It will vary depending on the quality of your firewood and performance of your flue.
-Take time to get to know your cooker and inspect it at regular intervals for the first 6 months.
+Take